Metasurface Enhanced Spatial Mode Decomposition: Abstract

 \section{Abstract}

 Acquiring precise information about the mode content of a laser is critical for multiplexed optical communications, optical imaging with active wave-front control, and quantum-limited interferometric measurements.
-Hologram-based mode decomposition devices allow a fast, direct measurement of the mode content, but they have limited precision due to cross-coupling between modes.
-Here we report the first proof-of-principle demonstration of mode decomposition with a meta-surface, resulting in significantly enhanced precision.
-A mode-weight fluctuation of 0.6ppm (-62\,dB) can be measured with 1 second of averaging at a Fourier frequency of 80 Hz, an improvement on the state-of-the-art by more than three orders of magnitude.
-The improvement is attributable to the reduction in cross-coupling enabled by the exceptional phase accuracy of the meta-surface.
+Hologram-based mode decomposition devices, such as spatial light modulators, allow a fast, direct measurement of the mode content, but they have limited precision due to cross-coupling between modes.
+Here we report the first proof-of-principle demonstration of mode decomposition with a metasurface, resulting in significantly enhanced precision.
+A mode-weight fluctuation of $6\times 10^{-7}$ was be measured with 1 second of averaging at a Fourier frequency of 80 Hz, an improvement of more than three orders of magnitude compared to the state-of-the-art spatial light modulator decomposition.
+The improvement is attributable to the reduction in cross-coupling enabled by the exceptional small pixel size of the metasurface.
 We show a systematic study of the limiting sources of noise, and we show that there is a promising path towards complete mode decomposition with similar precision.

 A monochromatic laser field is uniquely described by its power and the transverse profile.
 A standard approach to describe the transverse profile is to decompose it into an orthogonal mode basis, such as the Hermite–Gaussian (HG) or Laguerre–Gaussian (LG) basis.
-The mode content, the fractional weight and relative phase of different modes, completely describe the laser wavefronts.
-Precise determination and manipulation of the mode content can lead to a vast range of new developments in adaptive optics\cite{Pastrana2011,Davies12}, quantum optics\cite{Wagner541} and quantum communications\cite{Wang18,Richardson13}.
-Even applications that require extremely stable wavefronts, such as laser interferometric gravitational-wave detection\cite{Adhikari12,Brooks16} will also benefit from accurate information about the mode content.
+The mode content, the fractional weight and relative phase of different modes, completely describe the laser wave-fronts.
+Precise determination and manipulation of the mode content can lead to a vast range of new developments in adaptive optics \cite{Pastrana2011,Davies12}, quantum optics \cite{Wagner541} and quantum communications \cite{Wang18,Richardson13}.
+Even applications that require extremely stable wavefronts, such as laser interferometric gravitational-wave detection will also benefit from accurate information about the mode content \cite{Adhikari12,Brooks16}.